This post may contain affiliate links. See our affiliate disclosure for more.

 Of course, these incidents cannot be avoided entirely, but considering the depth of impact, you must take steps to ensure that their probability of occurrence is as minimal as possible.
 You can do this by starting on the right foot with whoever you do business with.

-Hectic helps remove ambiguity between you and your customers, partners, employees, and vendors through digital contracts.
+Moxie helps remove ambiguity between you and your customers, partners, employees, and vendors through digital contracts.
 These contracts contain all the terms and conditions of engagement and are legally enforceable once signed.